Neufund/ico-transparency-monitor/README.md

 1. Fork the project - Github won't allow you to create pull request otherwise.

-2. Include the ICO Smart-Contract [ABI](https://github.com/ethereum/wiki/wiki/Ethereum-Contract-ABI) in the [Smart_Contracts](https://github.com/Neufund/ico-transparency-monitor/tree/master/src/smart_contracts) folder, name the files with the contract address, this ABI is generated from the smart-contract source code and can be found in some cases in [etherscan](https://etherscan.io/), sometimes you have to add two ABIs files, crowd-sale ABI and token contract ABI.
+2. Include the ICO Smart-Contract [ABI](https://github.com/ethereum/wiki/wiki/Ethereum-Contract-ABI) in the [Smart_Contracts](https://github.com/Neufund/ico-transparency-monitor/tree/master/src/smart_contracts) folder, the name of ABI file should be exactly like the contract address, this ABI is generated from the smart-contract source code and can be found in some cases in [etherscan](https://etherscan.io/), In some cases, you will need to add two ABI files, crowd-sale ABI and token contract ABI.

-3. Add new file with ICO configuration with required information from the smart contract manually into [icos_config](https://github.com/Neufund/ico-transparency-monitor/tree/master/src/icos_config) directory and it will be add automatically, This will require some JavaScript modifications.
+3. Create a new file for your ICO configurations and add it to [icos_config](https://github.com/Neufund/ico-transparency-monitor/tree/master/src/icos_config) directory this file should include all the configuration and will be added automatically.
+This will require some JavaScript modifications

 4. Create a Pull Request.
 This PR will be checked for accuracy and then merged to the ICO-Monitor which can be accessed through our running node.